Emotional-Toys/animals-dot/model/Reference.md

 ## D-Code version 0.1 Reference Guide

 The complete set of features and commands are listed on this page.
+This needs to be trimmed to suit sixteen ways to leave your lover.

 ### Index of Features